 - Additional data as a second row: A second row is added to the body of the table if a state divides its entire caseload into mutually exclusive groups that are treated differently across more than one policy.
 These groups-termed "components" in the WRD-are usually defined by more than one characteristic, such as "units with children under 13 years old who are job-ready."
 Descriptions of states' components are located in appendix 1. - Additional data as a footnote: Several types of variations may appear as footnotes in the tables.
 These include variation by type of assistance unit (two-parent units vs. one-parent units or applicants vs. recipients) or geographic areas (demonstration projects in a few counties vs. the rest of the state).
 In some, but not all, tables these types of policies are footnoted.
 Although the tables do not capture all of the variation in policies across regions and types of units, the WRD does contain this information.
 In addition, states that allow counties to vary policy are footnoted.
 The footnote indicates the name of the county (the largest in the state) to which the policy applies.

-Each 2001 table is numbered by chapter and section.
-For example, table III.A.1 refers to the first table in chapter III, section A. The longitudinal tables are numbered L1 through L10.
-The numbering of the tables in this book corresponds to the numbering of the tables in the 1999 and 2000 books.
+Each 2000 table is numbered by chapter and section.
+For example, Table III.A.1 refers to the first table in chapter III, section A. The longitudinal tables are numbered L1 through L10.